 If your fence was destroyed or damaged because of a bushfire, you and your neighbour may be able to make a claim against the person who caused the bushfire.
 However, if you do not know who started the bushfire, then you and your neighbour may have to undertake the rectification works yourselves.
-When undertaking fencing works you should speak with your neighbour and come to an agreement, aiming to agree on:
+When undertaking fencing works, you should speak with your neighbour and come to an agreement, aiming to agree on the following:

 - the need to repair or replace the fence;

 - the type of fence you wish to have, including details like height, material and colour;